-Although the trail passes through the Bucks Lake, Castle Crags, Trinity Alps, Marble Mountain, and Russian Wilderness areas, McArthur–Burney Falls Memorial State Park, Lassen National Forest, and Lassen Volcanic National Park, a lot of PCT hikers don't find themselves in love with Northern California.
+The Pacific Crest Trail through Northern California passes through the Bucks Lake, Castle Crags, Trinity Alps, Marble Mountain, and Russian Wilderness areas, McArthur–Burney Falls Memorial State Park, Lassen National Forest, and Lassen Volcanic National Park.
+Yet a lot of PCT thru-hikers don't find themselves in love with Northern California.

-OVERVIEW: The Northern California section of the PCT has a lot to offer, but as I said, many times its charms are lost on thru-hikers exiting the Sierra.
+The Northern California Section of the PCT has a lot to offer, but as I said, many times its charms are lost on thru-hikers exiting the Sierra.
 However, perhaps as a section hiker you will not suffer from the same jaded appetite as thru-hikers.

 Water sources in NorCal are not as bountiful as they are in the Sierra, but they also aren't as big a problem as they are in the desert.
-The one place to take not of is Hat Creek Rim, an almost 30 mi / 48 km waterless stretch south of Burney Falls State Park (and north of Old Station in California Section N.
+The one place to take note of is Hat Creek Rim, an almost 30 mi / 48 km waterless stretch south of Burney Falls State Park (and north of Old Station in this section).

-A last note to keep in mind is that much of the NorCal PCT is under 5,000 ft / 1,524 m – the elevation cutoff for poison oak.
+The last note to keep in mind is that much of the PCT in Northern California is under 5,000 ft / 1,524 m – the elevation cutoff for poison oak.
 Make sure to keep an eye out – especially on those long descents and ascents that bookend many NorCal towns.

 NOTE: I was conservative on the mileage for many of these hikes and typically did not assume more than 12 mi / 19 km per day.
 However, if you're looking for more of a challenge, I've included extensions at the end of each section so that you can conquer as much of the PCT as possible.
 In the event you're saying “That's not conservative!”, I've also included some ways to shave miles for most of the hikes.